 The Workers’ Compensation Medicare Set-Aside Portal (WCMSAP) allows electronic submission of Workers’ Compensation Medicare Set-Aside Arrangements (WCMSAs).
-The WCMSAP is the recommended method for submitting a WCMSA for review since it is more efficient than sending this information via the mail.
+The WCMSAP is the recommended method for submitting a WCMSA for review since it is more efficient than mailing this information.
 For an overview of WCMSAs and the review process, please review the Workers’ Compensation Medicare Set-Aside Arrangements and the WCMSA Submission pages.

 Attorneys, Medicare beneficiaries, claimants, insurance carriers, and WCMSA vendors may use the WCMSAP to enter WCMSA case information directly.
 Registration is required to use the WCMSAP.
 Please see the section titled “How to Access the WCMSAP and User Documentation” and the “WCMSAP Training Materials” sections below for additional information and assistance.